4 ways to damage your laptop battery

 Discharge your battery from time to time

-We have just told you, if you want to preserve a laptop battery over time, you will have to cycle it as accurately as possible.
+We have just told you, a laptop battery, if you want to preserve it over time, you will have to make it cycle as precisely as possible.
 From then on, you were told not to let it fall flat if possible.

 Except that at times, it is still better to make him do a full charge and discharge cycle.
-This is therefore a little counter-intuitive compared to what you were told and that is why we are going to explain everything to you here.
+This is therefore a little counter-intuitive to what we were telling you and that is why we are going to explain everything to you here.

-In the vast majority of cases, you should not go so far as to discharge the battery and you will therefore have to follow what you have been given as a tip just above.
+In the vast majority of cases, you should not go so far as to discharge the battery and you will therefore have to follow what we gave you as a tip just above.
 However, from time to time, Doing a full discharge is important.

 Indeed, if you do not do this, your battery may be a little lost and no longer charge properly.
 Thus, you might have problems if you never unload your computer.